AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 _Dashboards_

-When a user opens [!UICONTROL Sharing options] for a dashboard to remove access for a Layout Template, no Delete icon appears next to the Layout Template and they are unable to remove access.
+When a user opens [!UICONTROL Sharing] options for a dashboard to remove access for a Layout Template, no [!UICONTROL Delete] icon appears next to the Layout Template and they are unable to remove access.

 +++

-+++**Workfront Fusion Maintenance Update on May 17, 2021**
++++**[!DNL Workfront Fusion] Maintenance Update on May 17, 2021**

 **Organization Dashboard now correctly displays the number of active scenarios**

-_Workfront Fusion_
+_[!DNL Workfront Fusion]_

-The Organization Dashboard previously showed a blank field instead of the number of scenarios that are being utilized.
+The [!UICONTROL Organization] dashboard previously showed a blank field instead of the number of scenarios that are being utilized.

 **Data store browsing now shows column labels**

-_Workfront Fusion_
+_[!DNL Workfront Fusion]_

 Data structures that utilized column labels previously displayed the column name in the [!UICONTROL data store browsing] view.
 Now, the column label displays.
 If no label is identified for the column, the column name is displayed.

 **Scenario initialization error no longer affects webhook data**

-_Workfront Fusion_
+_[!DNL Workfront Fusion]_

 Previously, a webhook-initiated scenario (including those that are using a real time events to trigger) that encountered an error during scenario initialization would potentially result in losing access to that webhook data.
 Now, if an error occurs during scenario initialization (such as not being able to verify a connection), the webhook data will be maintained in the webhook queue and the execution is automatically retried.
 After three unsuccessful attempts, the scenario is deactivated and the information will still remain in the queue.

 **Records in webhook queues are now processed in smaller batches**

-_Workfront Fusion_
+_[!DNL Workfront Fusion]_

-Previously, if a user activated an inactive scenario that had an associated webhook queue of many records, Workfront Fusion would attempt to process the entire queue in a single execution (albeit multiple cycles).
+Previously, if a user activated an inactive scenario that had an associated webhook queue of many records, [!DNL Workfront Fusion] would attempt to process the entire queue in a single execution (albeit multiple cycles).
 Depending on the amount of records processed, this could sometimes cause the single execution to exceed the maximum amount of execution time (40 minutes).
 Now, when you activate an inactive scenario that has an associated webhook queue of records, Workfront Fusion will process up to the maximum number of records identified in a single execution (usually 2 records per execution).

 **Data stores now display "0" values correctly**

-_Workfront Fusion_
+_[!DNL Workfront Fusion]_

 Previously, data store values of 0 were displayed as empty. <...>